 Owners of a registered municipal heritage property (including those located within an approved municipal heritage conservation district) may apply for a conservation advice grant to support up to 50% of the costs to prepare the conservation advice report up to a maximum of $3,000.

 Only registered municipal heritage properties used either for religious worship or community, non-profit purposes are eligible, and may apply for a conservation work grant to support up to 50% of the eligible conservation work costs up to a maximum of $7,500 every two years.
 Property owners are responsible to review the revised program guidelines, including a provision supporting the Culture Action Plan to ensure your proposed conservation project can be considered.

 Revised Program Guidelines

 In addition to the grants described above, Service Nova Scotia continues to offer a Provincial Tax Rebate (under the Sales Tax Act).
-This program provides heritage property owners a full rebate of the provincial sales tax paid for eligible materials used for the repair, improvement or restoration of the exterior of a heritage property.
-An overview of this rebate program, including the application form, can be found at:
+This program provides heritage property owners with a full rebate of the provincial sales tax paid for eligible materials used for the repair, improvement or restoration of the exterior of a heritage property.
+An overview of this rebate program, including the application form, can be found at Heritage Property.

 Should you have any questions on these incentives, or would like to obtain an application form and guideline documents, please call 902-424-5647.